Police

 In the past, borders with Cameroon's neighbours have closed with little or no warning.
 Monitor news and consult travel providers for the latest updates.

-We continue to advise you not to travel within 40km of the border with the Central African Republic, Chad and Nigeria due to unpredictable security conditions and the high threat of terrorist attacks and kidnapping for ransom, armed robbery, assault and carjacking.
+We continue to advise you not to travel within 40km of the border with the Central African Republic, Chad and Nigeria due to unpredictable security conditions and the high threat of terrorist attacks, kidnapping for ransom, armed robbery, assault and carjacking.
 If, despite our advice, you travel to the border with Central African Republic, Chad or Nigeria, consider engaging professional security support and planning.

 Very poor road conditions make it difficult to cross the land border with Gabon.
 If you plan to take this route: